SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Producing_NuGet.md

 If you have a dependency on .NET Framework (e.g. Skyline.DataMiner.Dev.*), you will need to target .NET Framework as well.

 > [!IMPORTANT]
-> Prior to DataMiner 10.1.11 (RN 30755), when a .NET Standard 2.0 NuGet is used in a QAction or EXE, you need to manually add a reference to .NET Standard.
+> Prior to DataMiner 10.1.11 (RN 30755), when a .NET Standard 2.0 NuGet is used in a QAction or EXE, you need to manually add a reference to .NET Standard to the project file of the project consuming the package.
 >
 > ```xml
 > <ItemGroup>